platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 - Make use of the already existing binding relation (`APIBinding`) between the api export in the workspace.
 This is beneficial over adding a binding resource for the content configuration.
 - The ContentConfiguration resource can act as a UI configuration for a APIExport, but we should also support ContentConfigurations without API relation.
   In that situation we still need to create a releation to the ProvderMetadata for example for future "help center" features. in order to route users to a page specific help content.
+- The ContentConfiguration relates to Cluster level resources, such as `APIExport` therefore should also be a cluster scoped resource.
+The ContentConfiguration is also used in other cases on normal kubernetes without kcp.
+In that case it needs to be possible to also use it in a namespaced manner.

 **Example: ContentConfiguration**
 ```yaml